Thank you to all involved in this inspiring meeting

-- Remaining places will be allocated on a first come, first served basis.
+- Allocated on a first come, first served basis.

 IMPORTANT: OPEN TO EPNS MEMBERS ONLY

-Participants must be EPNS members who have paid their 2021 annual membership fee to attend this Research Meeting.
-If you are not a member, please email firstname.lastname@example.org for more information or apply here: https://www.epns.info/become-an-epns-member/new-membership-application/
+Participants had to be EPNS members who had paid their 2021 annual membership fee to attend this Research Meeting.

 EPNS annual membership fees are based on the World Bank income category of the country in which our EPNS members practice.
-The Virtual EPNS Research Meeting fees will be based on the same income categories.
-Here is the list of World Bank Classification 4 high income nations CLICK HERE
+The Virtual EPNS Research Meeting fees was based on the same income categories as follows:

 |EPNS MEMBER GROUP||FEE:|